shalevwiden/blurbify/README.md

 New plan is use an automation to open up the browser and take a bunch of screenshots.
 I wonder what the lag time will be tho...

+### Oct 14, 2025

+An HTML and CSS version has finally been completed lets goo

+In the future:

+- Make it a Jinja template
+- have it for different channels of mine, like Motionline Animations